 Internal locus of control = a belief that you, not external circumstances, determine the outcomes of your life.

 External locus of control = a belief that factors outside of you determine the outcomes of your life.

-The majority of the population have low self-efficacy and an external locus of control.
+The majority of the population has low self-efficacy and an external locus of control.
 According to several research studies, people with these two traits:

 The list goes on.
 You get the point.